 - 1. Create a JSDL job definition using the Job Brokering Definition Console. - 2.
 Define the variables for the job.
 For example, you can define the memory variable to specify the amount of memory required for the job to run. - 3.
 Move to the Resources tab, Hardware Requirements section and type the name of the variable in the Exact value field in the Physical Memory section.
 When the job is submitted, the value assigned to the memory variable defines the amount of physical memory. - 4.
 Save the job definition in the Job Repository database. - 5.
 Create a job to be submitted in Tivoli Workload Scheduler.
 This job contains the reference to the job in dynamic workload broker created in step 1.
 Define the Tivoli Workload Scheduler job as follows: - a.
-Open the Workload Designer in the Dynamic Workload Console. - b.
-Select New > Job Definition > Workload Broker Job Definition. - c.
-In the General tab, in the Workstation field specify the dynamic workload broker workstation. - d.
+In the Dynamic Workload Console, from the navigation bar, click Administration > Workload Design > Manage Workload Definitions. - b.
+Select New > Job Definition > Cloud > Workload Broker. - c.
+In the General tab, in the Workstation field specify the workload broker workstation. - d.
 In the Task tab, in the Workload Broker job name field specify the name of the JSDL job definition you created in step 1. - 6.
 Add the Tivoli Workload Scheduler job to a job stream. - 7.
 Submit or schedule the Tivoli Workload Scheduler job using either the Dynamic Workload Console or conman. - 8.
-After any existing dependencies are resolved, the master domain manager submits the Tivoli Workload Scheduler job to dynamic workload broker via the dynamic workload broker workstation. - 9.
-The dynamic workload broker workstation identifies the job definition to be submitted based on the information on the Task String section of the Tivoli Workload Scheduler job.
+After any existing dependencies are resolved, the master domain manager submits the Tivoli Workload Scheduler job to dynamic workload broker via the workload broker workstation. - 9.
+The workload broker workstation identifies the job definition to be submitted based on the information on the Task String section of the Tivoli Workload Scheduler job.
 It also creates an alias which contains the association with the job. - 10.
 The job definition is submitted to dynamic workload broker with the value specified for the memory variable. - 11.
 Dynamic workload broker manages and monitors the whole job lifecycle. - 12.
-Dynamic workload broker returns status information on the job to the dynamic workload broker workstation, which communicates it to the Master Domain Manager.
-The job status is mapped to the Tivoli Workload Scheduler status as described in Table 5 on page 12.
+Dynamic workload broker returns status information on the job to the workload broker workstation, which communicates it to the Master Domain Manager.
+The job status is mapped to the Tivoli Workload Scheduler status as described in Table 2 on page 6.